Vladimir Jurowski - Conductor Emeritus

-Jurowski also holds the titles of Principal Artist of the Orchestra of the Age of Enlightenment and Artistic Director of the Russian State Academic Symphony Orchestra.
-He has also held the positions of First Kapellmeister of the Komische Oper, Berlin (1997–2001); Principal Guest Conductor of the Teatro Comunale di Bologna (2000–03); Principal Guest Conductor of the Russian National Orchestra (2005–09); and Music Director of Glyndebourne Festival Opera (2001–13).
+In September 2021 Vladimir took up the position of Music Director at the Bayerische Staatsoper in Munich.
+In 2017 he became Chief Conductor and Artistic Director of the Berlin Radio Symphony Orchestra.
+He also holds the titles of Principal Artist of the Orchestra of the Age of Enlightenment and Artistic Director of the Russian State Academic Symphony Orchestra.
+He has previously held the positions of First Kapellmeister of the Komische Oper, Berlin (1997–2001); Principal Guest Conductor of the Teatro Comunale di Bologna (2000–03); Principal Guest Conductor of the Russian National Orchestra (2005–09); and Music Director of Glyndebourne Festival Opera (2001–13).

-The London Philharmonic Orchestra has released a wide selection of Vladimir Jurowski's live recordings with the Orchestra on its LPO Label, including Brahms's Symphonies Nos.
-1 and 2; Mahler's Symphonies Nos.
-1 and 2; Rachmaninoff's Symphonic Dances; Tchaikovsky's Symphonies 1, 4, 5, 6 and Manfred; and works by Turnage, Holst, Britten, Shostakovich, Honegger and Haydn.
+The London Philharmonic Orchestra has released a wide selection of Vladimir Jurowski's live recordings with the Orchestra on its LPO Label, including Brahms's complete symphonies; Mahler's Symphonies Nos.
+1 and 2; Rachmaninoff's Symphony No. 3 and Symphonic Dances; Tchaikovsky's Symphonies 1, 4, 5, 6 and Manfred; Beethoven's Symphony No. 3, and works by Turnage, Anderson, Stravinsky, Vaughan Williams, Zemlinsky, Holst, Britten, Shostakovich, Honegger and Haydn.